 - Eliminating Impurities – Unwanted and harmful undigested food that sticks to tissues interferes with normal functioning and can lead to diseases.
 Ayurvedic medicine, through the use of enemas, massages, medical oils, and other forms, aims to reduce the impurities one encounters.

 - Reduce or Eliminate Symptoms – To reduce symptoms of a particular ailment, a practitioner can include a regimen of physical exercises, stretching, breathing exercises, mediation, massages, lying in the sun, dietary changes, herbs, and metal/mineral preparations.

 - Increase Resistance to Disease – Herbs, proteins, minerals, and vitamins may be added to one’s diet to increase one’s resistance.

 - Reducing Personal Worries – Meditation, mental nurturing and spiritual healing may increase one’s harmony.

 History and Background

-Ayurveda, can be loosely translated to mean the "science of living."
-Concentrated into five principles: space, air, fire, water and earth.
-All living things can be explained in whole or permutations of these five principles.
-Done throughout India for five-thousand years, western medicine thought the techniques were unscientific and declared it alternative.
-But Ayurveda medicine continued to practiced and has grown to what it is today.
+Done throughout India for five thousand years, western medicine thought the techniques were unscientific and declared it alternative.
+But Ayurveda medicine continued to practice and has grown to what it is today.